kat-er-ina/gemss/README.md

-# Bayesian Sparse Feature Selection
+# GEMSS: Gaussian Ensemble for Multiple Sparse Solutions

-This repository implements Bayesian sparse feature selection using variational inference with mixture models.
+This repository implements Bayesian sparse feature selection using variational inference with Gaussian mixture models.
 The main objective is to recover all sparse feature subsets (supports) that explain the response in high-dimensional regression or classification tasks.

 ---